Papaa14/NestJs-template/Readme.md

-# E-Commerce Backend
+# NESTJS + POSTGRESQL

-A NestJS + Prisma backend for an e-commerce platform, using PostgreSQL for data storage and Nginx as a reverse proxy.
+A NestJS + Prisma backend TEMPLATE, using PostgreSQL for data storage and Nginx as a reverse proxy.
 Built with JWT authentication, role-based access, and a REST API under `/api/v1`.

 ## Tech Stack